top of page

 About

-An article of Brett's about match-fixing in international soccer inspired an episode of The Simpsons, in which Homer Simpson, as a World Cup referee, faces a moral quandary.
+An article of Brett's serves as the basis of an episode of THE SIMPSONS, in which Homer Simpson, as a World Cup referee, faces a moral quandary.

 bottom of page